-Michael Brissenden is currently the Presenter of ‘AM’ the ABC’s flagship Radio Current Affairs program.
-He is one of the ABC’s most experienced journalists.
+Michael Brissenden is one of the ABC’s most experienced journalists.
 He has been a political journalist and foreign correspondent for the ABC since 1987.
 He began his career covering Federal politics and has been a correspondent in Moscow, Brussels and Washington.
 He has reported from the Pacific to Europe, the US and the Middle East, including the various Balkans wars, the conflict in Chechnya, the fall of Suharto in Indonesia, the build up to the Iraq war and the first term of the Obama administration in the US.
 He was the political editor for the 7.30 Report in Canberra from 2003 to 2009 and he was most recently the ABC’s Defence and National Security Correspondent.
 Michael has contributed to a number of published collections of essays, he has written for The Bulletin and New Matlida, he has been a food and wine critic for The Canberra Times and his commentary and analysis appears regularly on ABC online.
-His book – American Stories: Tales of Hope and Anger – was published in 2012 by University of Queensland Press.
-The List is his first work of fiction.

 - American Stories: Tales of Hope and Anger (University of Queensland Press, 2012)

 Rosemary is a writer and former academic who has visited South East Asia for many years, becoming familiar with the different cultures and their cuisines.
-Rosemary is currently working on a book about life and food in Ban Ko Noi, a village in Thailand’s heritage heartland.
-Rosemary’s classic South East Asian Food, cited by Elizabeth David as a must-have book for serious cooks, was recently re-published by Hardie Grant.
+Her love of South East Asian culture and cuisine started during her years as a student and continues throughout her life.
+She currently lives in Canberra.